Klosmi/html-basics/JS-basic.md

 When an *event listener’s* event occurs and it calls its associated function, it also passes a single argument to the function (a reference to the event object).
 The event object contains a number of properties that describe the event that occurred.

 __The event object is automaitcally passed every single time in to our callback function.__
-So it is basically an obejct which contains information about the event.
+So it is basically an object which contains information about the event.

 *[read more about this topic](https://medium.com/launch-school/javascript-lets-talk-about-events-572ecce968d0)*